SRI-CSL/radler/examples/README.rst

 - Controller_gateway: How to write a gateway to forward back and forth messages between Radler world and a local sandboxed ROS

+- ArduPilot: Advanced Fail Safe of Arducopter using MAVROS

 The following examples work with ROS (master branch).

 - Drone: AR.Drone demos using ardronelib sdk and ardrone_autonomy ROS driver